Silicone Rubber Keypad Design Guide

 Silicone rubber keypads can have colored buttons that are different from the base color.
 Colored buttons are made of separate colored silicone attached to the surface of the silicone rubber keypad.

-silicone keypads
+silicone rubber keypads

 • Material Selection